 Shifting Power: Examining the Agenda for Advancing Refugee Leadership and Localization

-Join Refugees International, R-SEAT, and The New Humanitarian for an event on shifting power on the sidelines of the UN General Assembly.
+Refugees International, R-SEAT, and The New Humanitarian hosted an event on shifting power on the sidelines of the UN General Assembly on Tuesday, September 19, 2023

 Panel I: Reimagining Global Refugee Governance